tlinhart/github-backup/README.md

 # GitHub backup

-Simple Bash script to backup GitHub repositories into the current directory.
+Simple Bash script to backup GitHub repositories locally.
 The script clones both public and private repositories but excluding forks.
 It also tries to clone wikis if available.

-To use it, change the `TOKEN` variable in the script and run it.
+To use it, set `BACKUP_DIR` (default `backup`) and `GITHUB_TOKEN` environment variables and run the script.

 Dependencies:
 - curl